Skip to main content

 Permits co-development of NIH or outside invention involving companies, universities, state/local governments, Federal labs, and non-profits.

-For NIH:
+For NIH

 • May receive funds or in-kind contributions for collaborative research project